thanasxda/clrxt-x86/Documentation/admin-guide/blockdev/zram.rst

- pages_compacted  the number of pages freed during compaction huge_pages	  the number of incompressible pages huge_pages_since the number of incompressible pages since zram set up
+ pages_compacted  the number of pages freed during compaction huge_pages	  the number of incompressible pages huge_pages_since the number of incompressible pages since zram set up pages_merged	  the number of identical pages merged into single one
  ================ =============================================================

 File /sys/block/zram<id>/bd_stat